fggreeff/docker-k8s/complex/Readme.md

 ## Getting started

-Bring up Redis, Postgres and our Server with:
+Bring up Redis, Postgres and our server, client and worker with:
 > docker-compose up
 > [localhost:3050](http://localhost:3050/)